databrickslabs/dolly/README.md

 * Add the `dolly` repo to Databricks (under Repos click Add Repo, enter `https://github.com/databrickslabs/dolly.git`, then click Create Repo).
 * Start a `12.2 LTS ML (includes Apache Spark 3.3.2, GPU, Scala 2.12)` single-node cluster with node type having 8 A100 GPUs (e.g. `Standard_ND96asr_v4` or `p4d.24xlarge`).
-* Open the `train_dolly` notebook in the `dolly` repo, attach to your GPU cluster, and run all cells.
+* Open the `train_dolly` notebook in the Repo (which is the `train_dolly.py` file in the Github `dolly` repo), attach to your GPU cluster, and run all cells.
 When training finishes, the notebook will save the model under `/dbfs/dolly_training`.

 ## Running Unit Tests Locally